MASisserson/rb101/README.md

-# RB101: Programming Foundations
+# rb101

-Coursework for RB101 in Launch School.
+Coursework for RB101 Programming Foundations in Launch School.